stingjp/exotendonJointContactPaper/README.md

 ## SimTK project (data)

-There are 2 data share repositories here 1) the results directory and files used when executing the code in this repository (should only need this one), and 2) with raw and processed versions of the experimental data.
+There are 2 data share repositories here 1) the results directory and files used when executing the code in this repository (only need this one, includes needed experimental data), and 2) additional raw and processed versions of other experimental data.
 1. "Exotendon simulation and experimental data": https://simtk.org/plugins/datashare/?group_id=3596
 2. "Experimental raw data": https://simtk.org/plugins/datashare/index.php?group_id=2505